wallstop/wallstop/README.md

-I tinker around, here and there.
+I tinker on stuff.
 If you email me, I might respond!